man-laughing/FileBike/README.md

 # FileBike
-Filbe Bike share files with your friends.
+Filbe Bike share files with your friends.(reference to this https://file.bike)

 ## Require
  - Linux operating environment
  - Python 2.7.x